 The Science Behind Wearable Health Trackers: How Accurate Are They?

 Wearable health trackers have revolutionized personal health monitoring, but how accurate are they?
 Devices like Fitbit, Apple Watch, and Garmin promise to track steps, heart rate, sleep patterns, and even blood oxygen levels.
+While they provide valuable insights, their accuracy varies depending on the technology behind them and how consistently and properly they are used by individuals.

 The Science Behind Wearable Health Trackers: How Accurate Are They?